The Fight Under the Fight in a Relationship

 This is relationship maintenance at the conflict level.
 You are not only apologizing for one fight.
 You are learning the architecture of the loop.

-When the loop is not mutual
+When the loop needs accountability

 Sometimes the fight keeps repeating because one person is asking for a basic change and the other keeps minimizing it.